 In addition, as a judge he actively assisted the collection of the taxes by issuing writs of assistance, which gave the holder the legal right to search the property of people suspected of avoiding payments.

-One dark rumor held that Hutchinson’s house had been targeted because it contained papers that might alter the grant of lands in the Kennebec region of Maine to the New Plymouth Company.
+One dark rumor held that Thomas Hutchinson’s house had been targeted because it contained papers that might alter the grant of lands in the Kennebec region of Maine (then part of Massachusetts) to the New Plymouth Company.
 Regardless, Hutchinson abandoned his house and moved to his country home in Milton, making his city home one of the first casualties in the American Revolution.

 Later he would record: “I did not approve of the Stamp Act; but I never had seen an opportunity since the repeal of it when Government could have conceded to the claims of America, without admitting their principle of total independence. . . .
 I ever thought the taxing of America by Parliament not advisable, but as a servant of the Crown, I thought myself bound to discountenance the violent opposition to the Act, as it led to the denial of its authority in all cases whatsoever, and in fact, had brought on the Rebellion.”

-Still, the loss of his property embittered him and he was more distrustful of the residents of Massachusetts after this night and more supportive of oppressing the budding rebels.
+Still, the loss of his property embittered him.
+He was more distrustful of the residents of Massachusetts after that night and more supportive of oppressing the budding rebels.